ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 The aim is to think clearly; with some effort, anyone can with imagination and insight look at the same subject from different angles.
 “What is the angle?” should no longer be a valid question.

 ## Context
 If language is an agreement, it makes sense to think of dictionaries as repositories of that agreement.
 But the writing of a dictionary isn’t the discussion of what a word means based on the expertise of a group of people.
-Instead, the writer of a dictionary is more a historian, not a lawgiver: his or her task is to record what various words /have meant/ to authors in the distant or immediate past.
+Instead, the writer of a dictionary is more a historian, not a lawgiver: his or her task is to record what various words *have meant* to authors in the distant or immediate past.

 > Looking under a “hood”, we should ordinarily have found, five hundred years ago, a monk; today, we find an automobile engine.
 >